 - US citizens must obtain FBI clearance certificate not local police certificate when gathering documents.

 CBI laws are very strict when it comes to clean record of applications.
 All CBI programs have legislation to strip citizenship and revoke passports immediately.
+If the passport of main investor is revoked, all family members will also lose their citizenship and passport status.

 - If you are imprisoned abroad for more than 1 year.